Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 Security Deposits

-The Act formally recognises security deposits — something that had previously operated in a legal grey area.
+The Act formally recognises security deposits, which had previously operated in a legal grey area.

 Key rules: